Search for anything...

 If you're looking for a medium-price ranged VR headset with great visual quality and an improved tracking system, the Oculus Rift S is a solid choice.
 Given the regular updates, the usability and performance of the Rift S continue to improve.
 Taking into account some minor flaws, the substantial pros make this device a worthy purchase for a richer VR experience.

-Reviewed in the United States on May 24, 2019 by CF
+Reviewed in the United States on February 9, 2020 by Quen10k

 Can't find a product?